 Talking about both of your financial philosophies at the same time sounds like an efficient practice, but in my experience, that was not the case.
 Matt and I spent so much time trying to defend and prove our theories to be better than no actual communication or understanding happened.

 Mind you – our conversations don’t normally go this way.
 We usually love to exchange ideas and learn from each other.
 But as 30-year-olds who’ve already had years to form our financial plans on our own, it was harder to come together than we imagined.

-Then take a few days and let the information simmer in your spouse’s brain.
+Then, take a few days and let the information simmer in your spouse’s brain.
 People rarely want to change their ideas or practices right after hearing a new idea.
-But a few days of thinking and adapting the ideas to their brain could lead to a shift to the new way of thinking.
+But a few days of thinking and adapting the ideas to their brain could lead to a shift to a new way of thinking.

 The next week, do the same with your spouse’s financial philosophy and give him or her the same amount of time and contemplation that he or she gave to you.
 After another week, it’s time to convene again.